 Note: The residual land values were calculated using the net revenue less the total project cost, less six per cent the total site transaction costs.
-Employment for option 1 includes part time and casual workers and assumes that the site at 286 Pacific Highway is fully leased
+Employment for option 1 assumes the relocation of Lowes' 110 staff and replacement by an alternative office/warehouse occupier.